NFL rumors: Why Eagles, Chiefs are unlikely to use franchise tag this offseason

-Both the Eagles and the Chiefs have a number of free agents that they will want to keep around, and each of them will have the chance to use the franchise tag on one player to ensure that he sticks around for another season.
-However, don't expect either one to utilize that this offseason for various reasons.
+Both the Eagles and the Chiefs have several free agents that they will want to keep around, and each of them will have the chance to use the franchise tag on one player to ensure that he sticks around for another season.
+However, don't expect either one to utilize that this off-season for various reasons.

 “The last Eagles player to receive the franchise tag designation was wide receiver Desean Jackson in 2012,” ESPN's Tim McManus wrote.
 “It hasn't been part of their team-building model, and with six players set to count $12 million or more against the cap in 2025, it's likely not a practice they'll adopt now.”